Let our staff give you the opportunity to see without contacts or glasses with LASIK or PRK laser vision correction.

 Which is better for me, LASIK or PRK?

 Both procedures are very effective in correcting nearsightedness, farsightedness and astigmatism.
 LASIK has become the procedure of choice for most patients due to quicker recovery time and less discomfort after the procedure.
 However, there are several factors that should be considered before making your final decision.
-Dr. Jackson and Dr. Lee will be happy to discuss all aspects of each procedure during your initial consultation.
+Our doctors will be happy to discuss all aspects of each procedure during your initial consultation.
 We will then be able to recommend the procedure that is most appropriate for you.

 Is Laser Vision Correction (LVC) permanent?